kevinwshin/French-House-Manual/README.md

 ## INTERIM

-The trustee must plan to have the period when interim will start mapped out at the second to last house meeting of a semester.
+The Trustee must plan to have the period when interim will start mapped out at the second to last house meeting of a semester.
 It can then be voted on, and interim officers can be elected at the final meeting.
 Interim will then last until contracts end.

 ### Interim Officers
-Officers elected for Interim should be members which are going to spend a large amount of time at the hosue during the period.
+Officers elected for Interim should be members which are going to spend a large amount of time at the house during the period.
 There are three officer positions required to be filled, but others may be added at house discretion.
 The positions are as follows: Trustee/Membership (3), Labor Czar (3), Kitchen Manager/Treasurer (3)

 ### Interim Labor
 Labor is at the discretion of Interim Labor Czar.
 If you are not going to be at the house for a period during interim, it is your responsibility to let the Labor Czar know in advance so that the very fluid labor schedule during interim can remain uninterrupted.
 The warning and fine system set during the semester preceding interim will be used as the template for this time period.